-- Water that spills over the sides of your gutters is water that can go anywhere it pleases.
+Ensure that all gutters and downspouts are in working order.
+Water that spills over the sides of your gutters is water that can go anywhere it pleases.
 That’s why clean gutters are so important to keeping water out of your basement.
 Clean those gutters at least twice a year (and be extra thorough right after the last leaves have fallen) and check that all your joints are fitting well.
 Water from the garden hose can help you figure out where problems exist, if any.
 Other add-ons like splash blocks and downspout extensions further redirect water once it’s on the ground.

-- Not every basement house will have window wells.
+Maintain basement window wells.
+Not every basement house will have window wells.
 But if yours does and they’ve been neglected a good long while, they could be contributing to your water issue.
 Clean them out, lay down some fresh gravel and put new window well caps on to drive water away from your basement windows.
 You may end up needing an expert to help, depending on how much damage water and wet leaves sitting against the window frames has caused.

-- It may be unpleasant to consider, but if that water isn’t coming from outside, then it has to be coming from inside.
+Check the plumbing.
+It may be unpleasant to consider, but if that water isn’t coming from outside, then it has to be coming from inside.
 Leaky toilets and shower drains are always suspect, but any part of the plumbing system could have a small persistent leak.
 If you can find it, you can fix it and stop any potential damage that could be happening overhead, too.

 These tips should help solve your basement water problem, but if it continues to reoccur, waterproofing or installing a sump pump (or both!) may be warranted.
 Generally, if your water issue is more than a small puddle, it’s better to just to go ahead and call in a pro rather than to continue to beat your head against the problem.

 Where Can You Find the Best Basement Pros Around?